Iispar/bikes-backend/README.md

 In this project we had an csv file with trips done on citybikes.
 I transformed this into and mongoDB database and created and backend with API calls to the database.
 This API can be used for the frontend which is the other part of this project.
-HOX! for the person reviewing this.
-I only used one of the csv files for bike data (2021-05), because I ran into storage problems with mongoDB as the free version wasn't large enough.
-I hope this doesn't matter that much and I believe my skills can be seen still.
-I also filtered the data beforehand with pandas and wasn't sure if this was something you would have liked to see, but I can tell you more if needed.
+HOX!
+For the person reviewing this: I filtered the data beforehand with pandas in python and wasn't sure if this was something you would have liked to see, but I can tell you more if needed.
 # Prerequisites and Configurations
 The connection to the database is in an .env file so if you want to run this on your own computer you either need to